ethanwicker/ethanwicker.github.io/_posts/2021-01-11-multiple-linear-regression-002.md

 ---
 layout: post
-title: "Multiple Linear Regression #2"
+title: "Multiple linear regression #2"
-subtitle: A Comparison of Python's scikit-learn and statsmodels Libraries
+subtitle: A Comparison of python's scikit-learn and statsmodels libraries
 comments: false
 ---

 This post is the second in a series on the multiple linear regression model.
 In a [previous post](https://ethanwicker.com/2021-01-08-multiple-linear-regression-001/), I introduced the model and much of it's associated theory.
 In this post, I'll continue exploring the multiple linear regression model with an example in Python, including a comparison of the scikit-learn and statsmodels libraries.

-### Introducing the Example
+### Introducing the example

 As a working example, I'll explore the effect weather had on airline flights leaving three New York City airports in 2013.
 In particular, I'll join the `airlines`, `flights`, and `weather` datasets from the [nycflights13](https://pypi.org/project/nycflights13/) Python package and investigate the relationship wind speed, precipitation and visibility has on departure delay.

-### Preparing the Data
+### Preparing the data

 Fortunately, the datasets I'll be working with do not require much cleaning and organization before applying the model.
 After renaming the fields for clarity and converting the `timestamp_hour` fields to a `datetime64` data type, I'll join the dataframes via pandas' `merge` and name it `nyc`.
 I'll also drop missing values using `pd.dropna()`.
 In practice, a more thorough investigation into these missing values would be needed, but I'll ignore this for demonstration purposes.